bgpdata/collector/docs/INSTALL.md

   1. Configure mysql settings
   1. Restart Mysql
   1. Create/update the database schema
-  1. Run openbmpd
+  1. Run collectord
   1. Run openbmp-mysql-consumer

 > #### NOTE
-> Our builds of openbmpd statically links librdkafka so that you do not have to compile/install that.
+> Our builds of collectord statically links librdkafka so that you do not have to compile/install that.
 If needed, see [BUILD](BUILD.md) for details on how to build/install librdkafka.

 ### Before using 'apt-get' do the following to make sure the repositories are up-to-date